Njen4tech/Windows-Server-2019/README.md

 <h1>Windows Server 2019 (Active Directory)</h1>

-<h2>Description</h2>
+<h2>Active Directory</h2>

-This project consists of a step-by-step guide on building a Virtual Machine and creating an Active Directory home lab environment, it’s recommended to allocate adequate resources, such as CPU, RAM, and storage, to meet your testing and development needs.
+This project consists of a step-by-step guide on building a Virtual Machine and creating an Active Directory home lab environment.
+It’s recommended that adequate resources, such as CPU, RAM, and storage, be allocated to meet your testing and development needs.
 Additionally, consider networking configurations such as virtual switches and VLANs before setting up your Virtual Machines.
 <br />